ConsumerDataStandardsAustralia/standards/slate/source/includes/security/endpoints/_authorisation.md

 ```

 > Non-Normative Example
-> This example demonstrates how an ADR may send a staged authorisation request (using PAR) in the back-channel to the Data Holder
+> This example demonstrates how an ADR may send a staged authorisation request (using PAR) in the back-channel to the Data Holder.
+>
-> This example demonstrates a FAPI 1.0 Final compliant authorisation request using the OIDC Hybrid Flow, PAR, PKCE and JARM
+> It demonstrates a FAPI 1.0 Final compliant authorisation request using the PAR to first submit the authorisation request object.

 ```
 ## Request